LeavesMC/docs/docs/leaves/getting-started/migration.md

 slug: /leaves/migration
 ---

-# Migrating to or from Leaves
+# Migrating to / from Leaves

-It's simple to migrate your server to or from Leaves.
+It's simple to migrate your server to / from Leaves.
 The steps below will help you get started.

 :::caution Backup your data before you start!